thrawn01/quartz-garden/content/index.md

 ### Work
 I'm currently working on an open source based communication startup which is currently in stealth mode.

-Previously, I helped lead the engineering department at [mailgun.com](https://mailgun.com), and worked at [Rackspace](https://rackspace.com) where I helped launch and operate the Cloud Block Storage product.
+I helped lead the engineering department at [mailgun.com](https://mailgun.com), and previously worked at [Rackspace](https://rackspace.com) where I helped launch and operate the Cloud Block Storage product.
 See [[about|About Me]] page for details.

 ### Writing
 * [GroupCache: The superior Golang cache](https://www.mailgun.com/blog/it-and-engineering/golangs-superior-cache-solution-memcached-redis/)